NoIntermediaries/OurHarvest/README.md

 ### `npm run backend`

 Run the Express server only
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `npm run dev`

-Run the client & server with concurrently
+Run the client(front-end) & server(back-end) with concurrently

 ### `npm test`